 Defining Bronchial Asthma

-Bronchial asthma is a condition where the airways become inflamed and narrow, leading to symptoms such as wheezing and shortness of breath.
+Bronchial asthma is a long term condition where the airways become inflamed and narrow, leading to symptoms such as wheezing and shortness of breath.
 The inflammation is usually triggered by the immune system’s response to certain substances or irritants.

 Recognizing the Symptoms of Bronchial Asthma